 - There is only one metaverse.

 That’s not true: There are already dozens of B2C platforms today, such as Sandbox, Decentraland, Meta Horizons, Roblox, or Minecraft.
 Some serve as worlds for multiplayer games, while others aspire to create a global virtual world.
 In addition, with partners like Zreality, companies are beginning to offer their own secure B2B metaverse to their employees and customers – as a protected framework for doing business that offers confidentiality and can ensure data privacy.
 So different platforms and apps are providing access to their respective 3D worlds of the metaverse.
 In the B2C sector, users can meet and communicate there or take on a role in a computer game.
 They can choose a platform with which they want to experience the Metaverse.
-Translated with www.DeepL.com/Translator (free version)

-- The Metaverse is new.
+- The metaverse is new.

 That’s not true either.
 In his science fiction novel “Snow Cash,” Neal Stephenson describes the metaverse as early as 1991 as a virtual reality that spans the world – the people are avatars.
 And in the 1980s, science fiction author William Gibson also created a metaverse – only he called it cyberspace, a term that has become synonymous with today’s Internet and its possibilities.
 But Metaverse goes further – it integrates augmented, mixed and virtual reality technologies.
 What’s new is the idea that you don’t just consume it from a screen as you did in the early days of Internet 1.0.
 It also reaches further than Web 2.0, where we can actively participate and create content ourselves – mostly on centralized Internet and social media platforms.
 Internet 3.0, the metaverse, makes us part of it – we are inside the social network, interacting, communicating and working.
 It’s a digital life alongside the real one.
 This social network approach is also new – early applications didn’t have to be designed for multi-user scenarios and could be standalone, such as a training tool for machines.
 Multiuser and interactivity, on the other hand, are the state of the art today.